bubble0h7/OhDarnBot/README.md

 ### Update Oh Darn Bot's Role
 Make sure the bot's role is at the top of your server's [role hierarchy](https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101).
 This is important for the functionality of the bot.
+### Run setup command
+Type `>config setup` in any text channel in your Discord Server.
+This will update any streaming members' roles to 'Currently Streaming'.

 ## Features
 - [x] Dice rolling